Ginfung/sway/README.md

 # This is the definition of model evaluation
 def modelEvaluation(ind):
   decs = ind
-  # TODO add the model evaluation here
+  # TODO add the model evaluation here...
-  # ...

   ind.fitness.values = (1,2,3,4)

 # This demostrate how to create an individual